pbavinck/Translate-SRT/README.md

 ## Translate-SRT

 Translate-SRT is a demonstration of using Google Cloud Functions.
-The demo leverages the Google Translate API to translate a subtitle text file file in [SubRip format](https://en.wikipedia.org/wiki/SubRip) from one language to another once it is placed in a Google Cloud Storage bucket.
+The demo leverages the Google Translate API to translate a subtitle text file in [SubRip format](https://en.wikipedia.org/wiki/SubRip) from one language to another once it is placed in a Google Cloud Storage bucket.
 Current code specifies from `en` (english) to `nl` (Dutch), but this is easily altered.

 The Cloud Function is triggered when a new subtitle is stored in a predfined Cloud Storage bucket.
-After finishing the translation, a new subtitle file with the same timings is stored in a second predfined Cloud Storage bucket.
+After finishing the translation, a new subtitle file with the same timings is stored in a second predefined Cloud Storage bucket.

 ## Getting the sample code